kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The New Reality

-We now inherit models, not build them.
+We now inherit models, not build them
-Foundation models already encode broad knowledge.
+Foundation models already encode broad knowledge
-We infer, adapt, and ground them.
+We infer, adapt, and ground them
 The focus shifts from fitting to applying

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.